blocen/chainDAO/README.md

 # chainDAO

-Bring results of proposals/DAO on-chain
+A Chainlink service project: Bring results of proposals/DAO on-chain

 Governance with proposals and voting are done on snapshot; e.g. https://snapshot.org/#/ens.eth